 The award for the Distinguished Program in Teacher Education has been established to recognize and honor outstanding teacher education programs that exemplify collaboration between local education agencies and institutions of higher education in program development and administration.
 The Association stands committed to recognizing this critical connection.

 This award is designed to stimulate development and innovation, which will bring into harmony all those agencies which have direct involvement in the preparation of teachers.
 It also is intended to emphasize the Association's concern for quality in teacher preparation.
 The finalists for this award agree to make a Distinguished Program in Teacher Education special session presentation at the ATE 2019 Annual Meeting, and a plaque will be presented to the representative of the winning program at the ATE 2019 Awards Dinner.

 Who may enter?

-All applicants must be consortia of higher education institution(s), school system(s), and other involved agencies.
+All applicants must represent a consortia of higher education institution(s), school system(s), and other involved agencies.
 Each consortium may submit only one entry.